remotion-dev/remotion/packages/docs/docs/google-fonts/load-font.md

 ## Arguments

 All arguments and options are optional.
-Use TypeScript autocompletion or `info` to discover available options.
+Use TypeScript autocompletion or [`getInfo`](/docs/google-fonts/get-info) to discover available options.
 With any of them, all styles, weights and subsets are loaded.

 ### style